You know what’s beautiful? A crisp, concise bold message on a hat, the accessory that pulls your entire look together.

 Here are the size dimensions for printing on caps and beanies:

-You can take a look at all of our hats here.
+Don’t forget to take a look at all of our hats.
 The price you see includes the embroidery, just remember that 3D puff and side logos cost a little extra!

 Use our mockup and embroidery file generator

-And finally, we suggest watching our embroidery design tutorial video below and checking out our guidelines page here.
+And finally, we suggest watching our embroidery design tutorial video below and checking out embroidery guidelines.

 How to order a custom embroidery hat